 You’ll see a lot of Stalin memorabilia around since he was born in Georgia.
 Walk around the weekend market and you’ll notice people selling tons of interesting stuff.
-Gas masks, military decorations, swords, jewelry, and glassware, whatever comes to your mind can be bought.
+Gas masks, military decorations, swords, jewellery, and glassware, whatever comes to your mind can be bought.
 Actually everything an Eastern European babushka could find in her cabinet is for sale here.
 The Museum of Stalin Propaganda is the best thing ever.
-It is run by an older guy who doesn’t speak English.
+An older guy who doesn’t speak English runs the place.
 He used to be pretty high up the Georgian Communist Party ranks and he’s a fountain of knowledge.
 The printing press at the times the Bolsheviks had not seized power yet was like 15m underground.
 They had to climb down a well to get to it.
-There was a tunnel a few centimeters above the water, which led to another tunnel with a ladder.
+There was a tunnel a few centimetres above the water, which led to another tunnel with a ladder.
 Then they had to crawl into the actual printing room.
 You can say what you want about Communists or revolutionaries in general but they did not go for the easy way usually.
-There’s a staircase now but the guide will sign-language you through all the juicy details.
+There’s a staircase now but the guide will sign language you through all the juicy details.